The Daily Walk with Miracles

 Christian Political Forms & Caring

 My main personally conceived idea is this: What if we distributed the entitlement money, after necessary reductions (austerity), through the individual churches?
 THIS IS the essence of caring, politically and economically.
-Yes, we have been living beyond our means and the budget must be reduced, and so some degree of economic austerity IS necessary.
+Yes, we have been living beyond our means and the budget must be reduced, and so some degree of economic austerity IS.
+(And yet this is true only because of the greed of the super-rich, because they will not give up one vacation in the South of France each year so that we all might continue to have Medicaid and Food Stamps.)

 If we took, say, 90 percent of the entitlement money and distributed it through the churches, wouldn’t that be a better way?
 The individual churches are already caring, sharing societies which are run, yes, fairly top down, but with a full (and usually democratically organized) sharing of resources.
 And if they could take, say, 30 percent of the money they receive and donate it to the charity of their choice?
 Can you imagine People to People and Habitat for Humanity with THREE – FOUR TIMES the money to work with?
 Wouldn’t that help A LOT?
 This is the future for charity, for welfare, for the churches, and for America!